silverweed/pokepon-center/doc.md

 mostly written in a HTML-unfriendly way, so browsing the docs may not be the best experience you'll ever have, but at least it's something.

+A brief and WIP documentation on the protocols used [is also available](/protocols.html).

 If you're *really* interested in contributing / understanding some parts of the code, feel free to [contact me](mailto:silverweed1991@gmail.com) so we can talk about it.
 If I see some people are interested in the documentation, I'll work harder to improve